vashma-raja/Playlist-Simulation/README.md

 # Playlist-Simulation
-A Java program that implements an ADT to manage a user based inputted playlist.
+A Java program that implements an ADT to manage a user based inputed playlist.